 Taken properly, prescription drugs, such as opioids, stimulants, sedatives and tranquilizers, can be effective in helping people manage pain and other ailments.
 However, they can cause more harm than good when misused and abused.
 This is an unfortunate fact that’s beginning to be addressed in Canada.

 According to the Canadian Centre on Substance Abuse, the harm associated with psychoactive prescription drugs has now become one of the leading public health and safety concerns in North America.
+“Opioids now kill more people than breast cancer”.
 This is hardly surprising when you consider that North Americans consume something like 80% of the world’s opioids and that deaths related to prescription opioid use has been on the rise for years now.
 In Ontario, deaths due at least in part to prescription opioid use nearly doubled between 1991 to 2004, as the number went from 13.7 deaths per million people to 27.2 deaths per million people.
-These days, it’s estimated that 1,000 Canadians die each year after taking prescription opioids.
+These days, it’s estimated that 4,000 Canadians and more than 70,000 Americans die each year after taking prescription opioids.

 A few years back, the National Framework for Action to Reduce the Harms Associated with Alcohol and Other Drugs and Substances in Canada made preventing the misuse of pharmaceuticals a priority.
 Now, in 2015, it seems that the federal government feels the need to do the same.
 It’s been announced that there are plans to create a national system that will monitor just how big the problem is.

 Unfortunately, it’s quite easy for people to become addicted to opioids.
 They can become dependent on them in very little time and they end up taking larger and larger doses, because their bodies develop tolerances for the drugs rather quickly.
 With this in mind, doctors really need to think carefully about prescribing opioids to their patients.
 Some would argue that far too many people are being given prescriptions for these potentially dangerous drugs.